Bubbablack/Bubbablack/README.md

 Here are some ideas to get you started:
 -->

-- 🌱 Pasionate about technology, and having a meaningful impact in my comunity.
+- 🌱 Passionate about technology, and having a meaningful impact in my community.
-- ⚡ I am Interested in automation, machine learning, backend and low-level architecture.
+- ⚡ I am Interested in automation, machine learning, backend, and low-level architecture.
 - ✨ Check out my work [here.](https://github.com/Bubbablack/Portfolio)

 ### My Stack